PoisonIvory/sage/CLINICAL_VALIDATION_PIPELINE.md

 ### Current Status: PROTOTYPE

-**⚠️ IMPORTANT DISCLAIMER:**
+**IMPORTANT DISCLAIMER:**
 This is an **experimental prototype** for research purposes.
 The system has NOT undergone research validation and should not be used for medical diagnosis or medical decision-making.

 **What This System Provides:**
-- ✅ Technically sound voice analysis algorithms
+- Technically sound voice analysis algorithms
-- ✅ Research-quality feature extraction
+- Research-quality feature extraction
-- ✅ Robust error handling and quality validation
+- Robust error handling and quality validation
-- ✅ Real-time user feedback and analysis
+- Real-time user feedback and analysis

 **What This System Does NOT Provide:**
-- ❌ Research validation against gold standards
+- Research validation against gold standards
-- ❌ FDA approval or medical device certification
+- FDA approval or medical device certification
-- ❌ HIPAA/GDPR compliance frameworks
+- HIPAA/GDPR compliance frameworks
-- ❌ Production-ready CI/CD automation
+- Production-ready CI/CD automation
-- ❌ Research accuracy guarantees
+- Research accuracy guarantees

 ### Development Roadmap

-**🔄 PLANNED IMPROVEMENTS:**
+**PLANNED IMPROVEMENTS:**
 - **Research Validation** - Comparison against Praat gold standards with reference datasets
 - **CI/CD Implementation** - Automated testing and deployment pipelines
 - **Compliance Framework** - HIPAA/GDPR implementation for healthcare use